bheins/minecraft-ai/.github/README.md

 This repository includes automated workflows for building and releasing the AI Mod Generator.

-# GitHub Actions Workflows

-This repository includes automated workflows for building, testing, and releasing the AI Mod Generator.

 ## 🔄 Workflows

 ### 1. **Build Mod** (`ci.yml`)